29 Resampling and Model Assessment

 \[ \hat{\mbox{MSE}}(\lambda) = \frac{1}{N}\sum_{i = 1}^N \left\{\hat{y}_i(\lambda) - y_i\right\}^2 \]

 Now imagine a world in which we could obtain data repeatedly, say from new random samples.
-We could take a very large number \(B\) of new samples, split them into training and test sets, and define:
+We could take a very large number \(B\) of new samples, split each of them into training and test sets, and define:

 \[ \frac{1}{B} \sum_{b=1}^B \frac{1}{N}\sum_{i=1}^N \left\{\hat{y}_i^b(\lambda) - y_i^b\right\}^2 \]

-with \(y_i^b\) the \(i\)th observation in sample \(b\) and \(\hat{y}_{i}^b(\lambda)\) the prediction obtained with the algorithm defined by parameter \(\lambda\) and trained independently of \(y_i^b\).
-The law of large numbers tells us that as \(B\) becomes larger, this quantity gets closer and closer to \(MSE(\lambda)\).
-This is of course a theoretical consideration as we rarely get access to more than one dataset for algorithm development, but the concept inspires the idea behind resampling methods.
+with \(y_i^b\) the \(i\)th observation in test sample \(b\) and \(\hat{y}_{i}^b(\lambda)\) the prediction obtained with the algorithm defined by parameter \(\lambda\) and trained on train set \(b\).
+The law of large numbers tells us that as \(B\) becomes larger, this quantity gets closer and closer to \(\mbox{MSE}(\lambda)\).
+This is of course a theoretical consideration as we rarely get access to more than one dataset for algorithm development, but the concept inspires resampling methods.

 29.6 Cross validation